 Healthy Living Week, a link with PSHE and PE is celebrated through Year 6 leading different activities to encourage Healthy living.
 Teachers plan and teach activities and to ensure science objectives are met.

 Every year we celebrate National Tree Week.
 We plan activities outdoors so children have the opportunity to look at trees closely and learn about what we have in God’s world.

 In our Science Curriculum we make cross curriculum links

 Growing, plants and food.

-Resources are used effectively to support teaching and learning at Pope Paul School.
-Recent Science INSETs has included outdoor learning, child led enquiry and support from HfL Advisor supporting PSQM.
+Resources are used effectively to support the teaching and learning of Science at Pope Paul School.
+Recent Science INSETs have included outdoor learning, child-led enquiry and support from the HfL Advisor supporting PSQM.
 The Subject leader attends cluster meetings to learn about changes and updates in the Science Curriculum.
-We have good links with the Dame Alice Owen Science Teacher.
+We have good links with the Dame Alice Owen Science Department.
 Pope Paul achieved the PSQM Silver Award 2017 with their good teaching and links with other schools/people in our community.
 Science is monitored regularly.
-PSQM renewal process will begin in Autumn 2020.
+Our PSQM renewal process will begin in Autumn 2020.

 Scientific skills are identified in science books and pupils refer to the skills they cover in each lesson.
 At the end of each topic teachers assess children using the HfL criteria.

 Rich learning opportunities such as school trips enhance learning and build cultural capital.
-This Year 1, 2 and 5 went to London Zoo and attended workshops linked to our Science topic.
-This trip also supported our whole school writing project on Joan Proctor The Reptile Doctor.
+In 2019, Years 1, 2 and 5 went to London Zoo and attended workshops linked to their Science topics.
+This trip also supported our whole school writing project on Joan Proctor, The Reptile Doctor.